Dressing Icons Since 1880

 The company was founded in 1880 as T & F French.
 Well established in Piccadilly, and with an exclusive London based clientele, the business merged with A.H.
 Kilgour in 1923 to form Kilgour & French.
 In 1925, Fred and Louis Stanbury joined and introduced an elegance of cut that has remained the foundation of the house style to this day.
 Such was their influence that, in 1937, the business changed its name to Kilgour, French and Stanbury.

 The brand became Kilgour in 2003 under the stewardship of Carlo Brandelli, who injected a modern spirit into the traditional Savile Row artisanal practices of the house.
 Harnessing the tailoring knowledge and expertise forged on the Row over the previous century, Brandelli used his own background as a contemporary fashion designer to fuse two different design codes to create the street’s first genuinely modern aesthetic.

-Now, in the second decade of the 21st century, Kilgour is the choice of men who want style informed by the past but not shackled to it, and look to the future without wanting to appear as if they are looking too hard.
+Now, in the third decade of the 21st century, Kilgour is the choice of men who want style informed by the past but not shackled to it, and look to the future without wanting to appear as if they are looking too hard.